zdenham/next-static-utils/README.md

 - SSG + App router does not work well with dynamic routes (unless you generate all the routes at build time)
 - ^ There are a few discussions on this topic, see [here](https://github.com/vercel/next.js/discussions/64660#discussioncomment-9667981) and [here](https://github.com/vercel/next.js/discussions/55393#discussioncomment-9668219)
-- With the pages router, even though dynamic routes work on the client side, visiting a dynamic link directly leads to a 404 with many static hosting providers
+- With the pages router, even though dynamic routes work on the client side, visiting a dynamic link directly results in a 404
-- Paths don't always resolve to the `.html` file when serving sites statically.
-For instance, when you go to `/my-page` you will get 404s instead of it properly resolving to `/my-page.html`.
-The solution is often bespoke for each hosting provider.
+- Paths don't resolve to the `.html` file automatically.
+For instance, when you go to `/my-page` you will get 404s instead of resolving to `/my-page.html`.
 - Next.js static sites are code split by route, so they don't fit the model of "SPAs" where every route resolves to the same index.html

 Next Static Utils aims to provide workarounds and utilities to address some of these issues and make hosting your next.js site statically a bit more enjoyable.

-### Who its for
+# Who its for

 - If you want to host your next.js app statically, **particularly using AWS S3 and Cloudfront and the new App Router**
 - If you have a separate backend and don't want high infra overhead or deep vendor lock-in for your front end hosting